 6. Fear That It Won't Stop

-Because of the above reasons, feelings of depersonalization which occur naturally with LSD can persist after a bad trip because they turn into anxiety-based depersonalization (an extremely common but typically very brief experience).
+Because of the above reasons, feelings of Depersonalization / Derealization which occur naturally with LSD / Mushrooms can persist after a bad trip because they turn into anxiety-based DPDR (an extremely common but typically very brief experience).

-In the same way with any traumatic experience (a car crash, loss of a loved one etc), depersonalization can kick in as a temporary defence mechanism to get you through the bad trip.
+In the same way with any perceived traumatic experience (a car crash, loss of a loved one etc), Depersonalization / Derealization can kick in as a temporary defence mechanism to get you through the bad trip.
 But when the feeling itself is focused upon (fear of going crazy, tripping forever etc) it can turn into a thought loop, driven by anxiety, that can persist for days, weeks and months after the drug experience.

 This is known as Depersonalization Disorder and when left untreated, can persist for days, weeks, months, and as it did for me, years.